gedeontofidji/Documentation/pages/mydoc/mydoc_sharepoint_spfx.md

 </div>

 <div role="tabpanel" class="tab-pane" id="nvm" markdown="1">
-If Node.js is already installed, you must uninstall it before installing NVM. `Note the version of Node.js you currently have to be able to install it again later.`
+If Node.js is already installed, you must uninstall it before installing NVM. `Note the version of Node.js you currently use to be able to install it again later.`
 1. Once NVM is installed, update environment variable and Path
+{% include image.html file="nvm_environmentVariable.png" max-width="70%" %}
+{% include image.html file="nvm_environmentVariable_path.png" max-width="70%" %}
-2. Run `nvm install xx.xx.x` to install the right Node.js version
+2. Run `nvm install xx.xx.x` to install the right version of Node.js
 3. Run `nvm use xx.xx.x` to use that version
 4. Run `npm install @rushstack/heft yo @microsoft/generator-sharepoint --global`